Best Socks For Hiking & Walking Tested and Compared

 Other Important Factors To Consider

-Some of the options on this list and in stores may have a high price tag—especially when it comes to a pair of socks.
-Keep in mind that if they perform exceedingly well, the wearer walks a lot and they are built to last, then is is a good investment.
+Some of the options on this list and in stores may have an unexpectedly high price tag for a pair of socks.
+Keep in mind that they are probably built to be high-performance and will carry many benefits with them, hopefully lasting you a long time.

 Don’t shy away from those with around a $20 price point.
 In fact, many good quality socks made for hiking will cost around this much.
 Many include antibacterial properties that can be worn for multiple days for those longer backpacking adventures.
 That means one less pair to buy and pack.
 Those that are durable pay for itself compared to having to keep buying cheaper quality socks that have a cheaper price tag, but unravel, get holes or don’t provide enough protection to ward off blisters.
 Consider the fact that this means the consumer is also saving money(and the amount of pain) from having to purchase blister treatment.

-Hiking and walking socks come in various height sizes, from no show options that are great for walking around the neighborhood to mid-calf length for mountaineering.
-The best hiking and walking socks fit wise varies among consumers based on their needs.
-Some might not mind wearing crew cut socks, especially in the winter for walking activities and every day wear.
+Hiking and walking socks come in various height sizes, from no-show options that are great for walking around the neighborhood to mid-calf length for mountaineering.
+The best hiking and walking socks fit wise vary among consumers based on their needs.
+Some might not mind wearing crew cut socks, especially in the winter for walking activities and everyday wear.

 Check the company’s sizing guide to get the right overall fit.
-Some options are unisex, but might run big for women.
-Other options have female specific version tailored better for these customers.
+Some options are unisex but might run big for women.
+Other options have specific versions tailored better for those with smaller feet.
 Having the right fit is important to prevent bunching and slipping when in the shoe.
 The heel cup should be at the heel of the foot.
 The socks shouldn’t but too tight around the ankle, yet not too loose either.